KC Farm School’s 2025-2028 Strategic Plan

 Current Initiatives: Volunteer Appreciation Dinner and Staff Appreciation Week.
 Farm Fest and Community Lunch.
 Land Acknowledgement practices.
 Gleaning and food donation partnerships.
 Thank you campaigns.
 Regenerative agriculture practices.

-Strategic Goals: Review current initiatives for mission alignment; increase staff and community recognition; enhance participation in resource-sharing and community meals; build a public gratitude space on-farm; develop a robust gratitude program for donors, partners, and volunteers; integrate gratitude practices into KCFS culture; assess and sustain progress.
+Strategic Goals: Review current initiatives for mission alignment; increase staff and community recognition; enhance participation in resource-sharing and community meals; build a public gratitude space on-farm; develop a robust gratitude program for donors, partners, and volunteers; integrate more gratitude practices into org culture; assess and sustain progress.

 Regeneration